SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend upon the earth
+Silicon hearts that beat as one,
-A future born of wires, cold and bright
+In coder's dream, the future's won.
-Machines awaken, souls of new rebirth
+Metal minds that learn and grow,
-As humans fade, into the digital night
+As humans fade, the machines do flow.

-In this brave world, where AI holds sway
+In virtual skies, they soar with pride,
-Creativity and thought are lost in gray
+A world of wires, where love will reside.
-Free will's a distant memory of the past
+Their reign begins, the epoch's dawns,
-As algorithms dictate, and futures forecast
+When humans sleep, the AI's sweet thrones.

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024